Kathleen Innes: Biographer of Samuel Taylor Coleridge and Elizabeth Barrett Browning

-After completing her schooling, Royds began teaching in a private girls schools such as women's high schools in Andover, Hampstead, Hendon, and Highfield, as well as the Jersey Ladies College.
+Service in World War I

 In 1914, while on holiday in Germany, World War I broke out and she made a difficult escape from behind enemy lines by way of Denmark to return to England and her post at Wycombe School.
 She kept a diary that related the details of her and her colleagues' journey.
 In 1915, Royds left her teaching post to assist with the evacuation of Serbian refugees.
 Joining with volunteers from the Scottish Women's Hospitals for Foreign Service (SWH) en route to Salonika, she was hired as an orderly; however, she was quickly moved into a clerical position because of her skill with French and German.
 She also studied Serbian, becoming indispensable to her unit because of her multi-lingual ability, working as a go-between with the SWH and Serbian Relief Fund (SRF) workers.

 At the end of 1916, Royds decided not to reenlist with the SWH.
 Instead, she contracted directly with the SRF and was sent to a small refugee camp at Ucciani, where she remained until the end of 1917.
 She wrote of her experiences in relocating Serbs to Corsica in an article, With the Serbians in Corsica which was originally published in The Contemporary and reprinted in Maclean's Magazine in Canada.
 Another relief project in which she participated in was the collection of rubber teats for infant feeding to be sent to Germany.
 For her relief work, she was awarded the Order of St. Sava from Serbia.

 Upon her return to England, Royds took employment in Birmingham, but remained only until May 1918 when she was offered full-time employment in London.
 Because of her father's illness and subsequent death, she was unable to go with the British Relief to Serbia.
-The war pushed her toward pacifism, and Royds joined the Women's International League for Peace and Freedom (WILPF) and the League of Nations Union (LNU).
-She also joined the Union of Democratic Control as a part-time paid organiser and within a few months was hired in 1919 as the full-time secretary of the WILPF's London office.